Mullion, Cornwall: History

-There is evidence for prehistoric burial mounds, Celtic crosses and ancient chapel sites in the parish, and in more recent times evidence of copper and china clay mining, and a World War II airfield at Predannack.
+There is evidence for Bronze Age burial mounds, Celtic crosses and ancient chapel sites in the parish, and in more recent times evidence of copper and china clay mining.
 Several barrows at Angrowse yielded prehistoric remains when excavated.
 There is a Cornish cross near the hamlet of Predannack.
 It has a broad Latin cross on the front and an incised Latin cross on the back.

 The existence of a Celtic church here is indicated by the place-names Tremenehee (meaning "sanctuary town") and Lanfrowder (cognate with Lafrowda, the Cornish name of St Just in Penwith) nearby.
 In Norman times the church of St Melanus lay in the fief of Rosewick; John de Rivers gave it to Mottesfont Priory in 1291 but in 1309 the priory conveyed it to the Dean and Chapter of Exeter.
 The vicarage was established in 1310 and the chancel of the church was rebuilt before 1331 by the executors of Bishop Bytton of Exeter.
 Of this chancel part remains but most of the church was built in the 15th century.
 Robert Luddra (vicar 1512–47) was also provost of Glasney College; he increased the endowment of the vicarage, and contributed funds for the roofs and tower.
 Features of interest include the fine series of bench ends and other old woodwork.